Nilusche/Feed_Forward_Network_Py/README.md

 # Feed-Forward Network in Python
 ## Implementation of a neural network which can predict handwritten numbers from the MNIST dataset only using python's numpy.
 This was an optional assignment of the ai-course i took. <br>
-Be sure to checkout the two <a href="Neural_network.ipynb">notebooks</a> which contains detailed information about the implementation. <br>
+Be sure to checkout the two <a href="Neural_network.ipynb">notebooks</a> which contain detailed information about the implementation. <br>
 I recommend to open those in google's <a href="https://colab.research.google.com/">Colab</a>.